corsairmarks/ecumenopolis_trade/mod/README.md

     * Commercial Arcologies also grant +3 Clerk jobs with the tradition "Interstellar Franchising"
 * 2.4.1 Improved colony automation plan
 * 2.4.2 Adjust colony designation weighting
-* 2.5.0 Updated for Stellaris 3.2 "Herbert" - no changes
+* 2.5.0 Updated for Stellaris version 3.2 "Herbert" - no changes
 * 2.6.0 Add Commercial Arcologies to Planetary Diversity's Palace and Corporate Ecumenopoleis
     * Special thanks to Gatzek for help with the correct special `district_set`s
     * Add Polish localisation by Gatzek
+* 3.0.0 Update for Stellaris version 3.3 "Libra" - use new triggers, add README/description notes about now requiring a UI mod

 ## Source Code